mui/material-ui/docs/pages/blog/introducing-connect.md

 :::warning
 While in beta, not all components are supported yet.
 We'll expand component coverage progressively in the coming months.
-For now you can experiment with the Button and Switch.
+For now you can experiment with the Button, Switch, and Typography.
 :::

 ## Quick Storybook preview